-The implemented solution is founded on an original approach based on services for devices software infrastructure to self-adapt at runtime any ubiquitous application to the change and the availability of surrounding devices [Durairaju Kumaran et al., 2010] [Tigliet al., 2009].
+The implemented solution is founded on an original approach based on services for devices software infrastructure to self-adapt at runtime any ubiquitous application to the change and the availability of surrounding devices [3] [5].
 This approach is based on a set of independent rules to describe how the system must react and evolve when the software infrastructure is changing.
 Then main theoretical challenges address the interferences and even conflicts that may appear between rules based modifications on the shared software application.
 Indeed the merge algorithm between the modifications to finally modify the common application must maintain the its consistency, i.e. verify proved properties during merging process like mastered response time for the adaptation, some logical and semantic properties described as requirements for the consistency of the application.

 In the case of flood warning and management system, software infrastructure consist in networked sensors, simple pre-computed rules to define in real time in which geographical area warning messages have to be sent to the population.
 In the scenario, the sensors provide real time water level data which are more reliable than forecasted data.
 The flooding area / zone is calculated from the pre-created scenario.
 In the validation case developed in Singapore, two kinds of services and devices are used to send information about flooding.
-The first set is dedicated to expert users in order to help them to analyze and assess the situation.
-The second set is composed with various communication devices and services is dedicated to send warning to the public.
+The first are dedicated to expert user to analyze the situation.
+The second are various communication devices to send warning to the public.
+Population can be informed using the web page, SMS/MMS, Email.
+The map displayed on the web page can be modified with real time information on the water levels.
+System send SMS/MMS alert on the cases: